-Before the start only the inspected saw, a replacement chain, the contestant's personal tools and the stopwatch may be placed on the table.
+Before the start only the inspected saw, a replacement chain, the contestant's personal tools and the stop button may be placed on the table.

 The starting line is 1 m from the table (see figure 20).
+The time trigger may be moved individually on the start line within the table length.